 February continued with our push south along Chile’s Carretera Austral, a rustic road (often unpaved) that skirts along fjords and besides mountains, involving frequent ferry travel to connect the jumbled landscape.

-The highlight in Chile this month would have had to be the Rio Baker, an electric blue river unlike anything I’d ever seen before.
-We had one amazing night at a free campsites right on the bank of the river where we watched whitewater rafters passing by.
+The highlight in Chile this month would have had to be the Rio Baker, an electric blue river, unlike anything I’d ever seen before.
+We had one amazing night at a free campsite right on the bank of the river where we watched whitewater rafters passing by.

 Soon thereafter we crossed into Argentina and I finally got to lay my eyes on the mountains surrounding El Chalten — by far one of my favorite destinations of the entire trip.